cirosantilli/x86-bare-metal-examples/printf/README.md

 Minimal boot sector example that does nothing, just halts immediately, generated with `printf` byte by byte.

-You can get more minimal than this.
+You can't get more minimal than this.